MapleWorld/iChat/Phase1/Phase1Report.md

 #### Christine the Consumer ####
 ![Christine the Consumer](http://christianeducatorsacademy.com/wp-content/uploads/2014/03/image010.jpg)

 Christine Campbell is a 18 year old University of Toronto student in her first year of Computer Science.
 She lives on residence so she has a lot of time to socialize with others on campus.
 Christine spends a lot of time on her phone everyday.
 She likes to keep up with the latest events happening on campus.
-Chirstine has not yet developed opinions which are worth sharing.
+Christine has not yet developed opinions which are worth sharing.
 Therefore, she only wants to read the topics posted by other people.
 Christine gets annoyed by websites which force her to create an account in order to read content.

 #### Phil the Producer ####
 ![Phil The Producer](http://lototees.com/media/catalog/product/cache/1/image/9df78eab33525d08d6e5fb8d27136e95/2/7/279-lototees-do-you-even-lift-bro-cool-story-mens-tank-top-t-shirt-tanktop-tshirt-sleeveless-beach-tee-500.jpg)